nktnlx/jetbrains_python_developer/7_rock_paper_scissors/README.md

 An example of the script execution:
 ```
+Enter your name: Alex
+Hello, Alex

+!rating
+Your rating: 400

+rock
+Sorry, but the computer chose paper

+scissors
+Sorry, but the computer chose rock

 paper
-Sorry, but the computer chose scissors

-rock
-There is a draw (rock)
+Well done.
+The computer chose rock and failed

+paper
+Well done.
+The computer chose rock and failed

+!rating
+Your rating: 600

 rokc
 Invalid input

-scissors
-There is a draw (scissors)

-exit
-Invalid input
+rock
+Well done.
+The computer chose scissors and failed

+!rating
+Your rating: 700

 !exit
 Bye!